Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   See [Wilson] for definitions of security properties required of the key blinding scheme `BL`.

-- `KEM`: A key encapsulation mechanism, consisting of the functions:
+- `KEM`: A key encapsulation mechanism [Shoup], consisting of the functions:
   - `KEM-Generate-Keypair() -> (pk, sk)`: Generate a key encapsulation key pair.

     No input.